d-stephenson/d-stephenson.github.io/_posts/2021-05-07-journal-eleven-dat602.md

 Where a database has <code>autocommit</code> enabled all statements will form separate, single transactions. <code>autocommit</code> is enabled by default when each session is started, which means that each statement is committed unless an error is found, at which point the statement may be rolled back.

 With <code>autocommit</code> enabled on a session, multiple-statement transactions can be performed.
-These transactions can be created with the following syntax:
+These transactions can be created with the following syntax:<br>
 <code>
 // Start the transaction<br>
-START TRANSACTION or BEGIN
+START TRANSACTION or BEGIN<br>
 </code>
 <code>
 // End the transaction<br>
-COMMIT or ROLLBACK
+COMMIT or ROLLBACK<br>
 </code>
 When commit or rollback is used to end a transaction, a new transaction can then be started.
 If autocommit is disabled on a session and the transaction does not end with <code>COMMIT</code>, <code>ROLLBACK</code> will be performed on the transaction.